 - Quality of Application Essay.

 If students accept placement in IB they will be expected to fulfill their 2-year commitment to the program not withstanding unforeseen circumstances.
-Withdrawal from the program will be granted only with IB Coordinator's consent, not usually at the student or parents’ request.
+Withdrawal from the program will be granted only with IB Coordinator's consent, not at the student or parents’ request.
 Not achieving the grades you would like is not a reason to request and exit from the IB program.
-There is a second round of application for grade 10 students in April of their grade 10 year, for English HL, Computer Science HL, Economics HL, Chemistry HL, World History HL, Art HL, French ab initio, French SL, Spanish ab initio and German ab initio.
+There is a second round of application for grade 10 students in April of their grade 10 year, for English HL, Computer Science HL, Economics HL, Chemistry HL, World History HL, Art HL, French ab initio, French SL, Spanish ab initio, Mandarin ab initio and SL.

 Please select IB courses cautiously.